Skip to contents

 Introduction

-This is a vignette to demonstrate potential use of functions in the R package branchingprocess to quantify outbreak risk posed by an infectious disease with emerging transmission potential.
+This vignette provides a demonstration of the functions available in the R package branchingprocess.
+This package quantifies outbreak risk posed by an infectious disease with emerging transmission potential.

-Some emerging infectious organisms have the ability to transmit from person to person, but the risk of the organism causing an outbreak that infects many individuals over multiple generations of transmission is unclear.
-Perhaps a pathogen exists primarily in non-human animal reservoirs but occasionally spills over to humans, and those humans may or may not transmit to one or two family members.
-Sometimes, a spillover event leads to an outbreak infecting dozens of people over a few generations of transmission before fizzling out.
+Even when infectious pathogens are able to transmit from person to person, the realized risk of a particular pathogen causing an outbreak that infects many individuals over multiple generations of transmission is uncertain.
+For example, zoonotic pathogens that primarily exist in non-human animal reservoirs occasionally spill over to humans, and but onward transmission from human to human may or may not occur.
+Even when a spillover event leads to an outbreak infecting dozens of people, onward transmission often fizzles out.

-What are the chances that a new spillover event will lead to an ever larger outbreak than what has been seen so far?
-Is it possible that an extremely large outbreak has a reasonable chance of happening and has been avoided so far only by random chance?
+Thus we can ask, what is the probability that a new spillover event will lead to an ever larger outbreak than what has been observed during past outbreaks?
+In other words, have large outbreaks been avoided up to the current time point simply by chance?
 The functions in this package can help provide quantitative answers to these questions.

 Offspring distribution

-A branching process is a stochastic (random) process in which each individual in generation nn produces a random number of individuals, or “offspring,” in generation n+1n+1, continuing for some number of generations or until there are no individuals remaining.
-If no individuals remain, i.e. every individual in the last generation produced no offspring, we call this extinction.
+A branching process is a stochastic (random) process in which each infected individual in generation nn produces a random number of new infected individuals, or “offspring,” in generation n+1n+1, continuing for some number of generations or until there are no newly infected individuals remaining.
+If no infected individuals remain this is called extinction.

-The random number of next-generation individuals produced by each individual is drawn from the offspring distribution, a discrete probability distribution with non-negative range.
-To model infectious disease outbreaks, it is common to use a negative binomial offspring distribution with two parameters: the mean RR and dispersion parameter kk.
+The random number of “offspring” infections produced by each infected individual is drawn from the offspring distribution, a discrete probability distribution with non-negative range.
+To model infectious disease outbreaks, it is common to use a negative binomial offspring distribution with two parameters: the mean RR, commonly known as the reproduction number, and the dispersion parameter kk.

-The function pNextGen(x,y,R,k) extends the dnbinom() function to more than one potentially transmitting individual.
-I.e. it calculates the probability that x individuals in one generation transmit to a total of y individuals in the next generation, where each of the x individuals independently transmits according the negative binomial distribution parameterized by R and k.
+The function pNextGenSize(x,y,R,k) extends the dnbinom() function to more than one potentially transmitting individual: it calculates the probability that x individuals in one generation transmit to a total of y individuals in the next generation, where each of the x individuals independently transmits according the negative binomial distribution with parameters R and k.

 #> [1] 0.02114661

 There is about a 2.1% chance that the next generation will consist of exactly 5 infected individuals.
-Note that pNextGen() does not explicitly calculate the component probabilities for each of the two potential transmitters (e.g., one transmitting to 2 and other transmitting to 3, etc.).
-It is an efficient calculation for the probability that the total number of transmissions is 5.
+Note that pNextGenSize() does not explicitly calculate the component probabilities for each of the two potential transmitters (e.g., one transmitting to 2 and other transmitting to 3, etc.); it only calculate the probability that the total number of transmissions is 5.

 Dispersion effects